 Manners mentioned that the last time these documents were updated in a rewrite, which was approved and adopted by the Selectboard, it had caused some issues.
 It was considered imperfect by the Selectboard and other town officials.

 The latest proposed changes to zoning ordinances, in Article 4 and 5, will be given to the Selectboard to mull over before it hosts a public hearing.
 Those articles address administration, definitions and signs.
 A public hearing will be held on July 16 to address the articles before adopted.

 The commission went through the "Nicki list," referring to former Development Review Board Chairwoman Nicki Steel, who offered the commission suggestions on how to improve the imperfect document that was adopted.
-Former DRB member Andy Schindel and a member of the public also offered suggestions that were included on the list.

 The commission decided it needed to conduct more research on a few items that included shrubbery, statutes regarding curb cut requirements and alternatives for brightly lit businesses.
 Ohlson said he would prefer to play a role outside of the commission until he gets his feet on the ground, instead of submitting questions to Windham Regional Commission Senior Planner John Bennett after the meeting.